Why You Should Work Through Retirement

 However, what if in between the leisurely activities you voluntarily chose to work throughout your retirement?
-It sounds counterintuitive, but hear me out.
 There are actually some valid reasons for having a job throughout retirement, regardless of whether it’s part- or fulltime.
 Here are three:

-Sure, the idea of 24/7 relaxation and having no responsibilities sounds great, but the reality is that many retirees are used to having a routine, and will get bored soon after quitting working.
+Sure, the idea of 24/7 relaxation and having no responsibilities sounds great in theory, but the reality is that many retirees are used to having a routine, and will get bored soon after retirement.

 Having a job is a way to maintain your social structure.
 We’re not suggesting you have to continue working in the same field, especially if it was a high-stress career.
 Instead, choose something that allows you to be involved in your community and interact with others.
 Just because you retire, doesn’t mean your social life needs to as well.

 People who are about to retire, or have already retired, are very cognizant of their cash flow.
 If you’re no longer collecting a steady paycheck from a job, where will your money come from?
 Retirees rely on items such as rental properties, investments, patents, Social Security or any number of things, but the most reliable source of income is a job.

 By working throughout retirement, you’ll maintain a steady cash flow.
 This is especially useful to retirees who are wholly dependent on Social Security, which unfortunately can’t always pay all the bills.

 Even if you have cash flow sources outside of Social Security, the income generated by a job can help you pay for luxuries during your time off.

 3. You can Influence what you leave behind.